Redo Websites Less Often (to Become a Better Developer)

 This is great: A developer redoing their and their employers’ websites like this is getting familiar with a large number of different frameworks, systems, and platforms.
 They optimize their learning towards familiarity with as many of these as possible.

 But this is also an issue: They can only get to know these frameworks, systems, and platforms so much.
 They may never reach the limits of them, or learn how to overcome these limits.
 And by not doing that, they never get to push their projects beyond what these tools offer them, on the surface.

-Ultimately, developers regularly redoing websites forego learning and implementing their lessons by constantly implementing others’ lessons.
+By constantly applying others’ lessons, developers who regularly redo websites forego learning and implementing their own lessons.